Thanksgiving kicks off the holiday season with lots of food, family and laughter. Our family is no exception.

 If your pets are prone to anxiety, skittishness or fearful of noise or sudden quick movements, it's best to keep them put away to ward off their own nervousness.

-Keep your pets ID on your dogs collar at all times.
+Keep your dog's ID on their collar at all times.
 Dogs have been known to bolt while guests are coming in or out of the doors.

 However, raw bread dough can cause bloated and drunken dogs, which can be life-threatening.